-ALL DX QSL requests MUST include a self-addressed envelope and $2.00 US.
+ALL DX QSL requests MUST include a self-addressed envelope and $2.00 US (No IRCs please).

 QSL information for all 21 stations along the route can be found at the following link;

 NADXA Northern Arizona DX Association

 The W6T station operates as an affiliate of the Northern Arizona DX Association (NADXA) of Flagstaff, Arizona.
-The other affilated NADXA stations are W6G and W6S.
+The other affiliated NADXA stations are W6G and W6S.
 Collect all three cards from NADXA and display them as as a map of the area we cover.

 The W6G stations will be operating from various locations in and near Flagstaff, AZ and W6S will be roaming around on Old Route 66 east of Flagstaff.